staryone/staryone/README.md

 - 👋 Hi, I’m @staryone
-- 👀 I’m interested in fullstack developer
+- 👀 I’m interested in machine learning
-- 🌱 I’m currently learning frontend developer
+- 🌱 I’m currently learning back-end developer
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me stanyslausharyone@gmail.com